PTW-TUDa/eta_utility/docs/index.rst

  .. note::
     Information for students at ETA-Factory: Student work stations do not have direct access to the factory network.
-If you need access for your experiments please discuss options with the research assistants.
+If you need access for your experiments, please discuss options with the research assistants.